Mumsnet: Mumsnet books

+Security

+In April 2014, Mumsnet had user accounts hijacked, and its CEO was impersonated as part of the Heartbleed exploit.
+The site later published an explanation of the incident saying it was due to Heartbleed and the vulnerability was fixed.

+In February 2025, child sexual abuse photos were posted on the forums and remained visible for several hours, as no Mumsnet staff were available, as the management team relied on "volunteer" moderators to patrol the forums outside of standard office hours.
+This led to a temporary ban on images being allowed on the site.

 Lawsuit

 In April 2006, lawyers acting for "childcare guru" and former maternity nurse Gina Ford contacted Mumsnet in response to bulletin discussions of Ford's parenting methods, in which users had advocated for personal attacks to be made on Ford and her family.
 Ford's lawyers claimed that these threads constituted libel, and requested immediate removal of the posts in question.
 After 12 months of discussion, Mumsnet settled the dispute by apologising publicly to Ford and making a contribution to her legal costs.

 In November 2010, Mumsnet co-founder Justine Roberts wrote to Prime Minister David Cameron, urging reform of the draft Defamation Bill to address the rise of online publication.

 Campaigns

 Mumsnet has initiated several national campaigns, and has publicly supported a number of causes related to parenting.
 Both the 'Let Toys Be Toys' and 'Let Books Be Books' campaigns had their roots in discussions held on Mumsnet.

 In response to forum users' experience with care and support in the National Health Service for miscarried pregnancies, Mumsnet launched its 'Campaign for Better Miscarriage Care'; the campaign proposed a series of recommendations for improving how parents affected by miscarriage were treated within the NHS, detailed in the Mumsnet Miscarriage Code of Care, which was drawn up in consultation with its users.

 In January 2010, the site launched its 'Let Girls Be Girls' campaign.
 The campaign challenged retailers to ensure that they did not contribute to the premature sexualisation of children through their products and marketing.
 In December 2010, Let Girls Be Girls was extended, calling for an end to the display of 'Lads' Mags' in the view of children in supermarkets and stores.
 The campaign received the support of the main UK magazine retailers, with the exception of WHSmith.

 In January 2011, Riven Vincent, a regular Mumsnet user with a severely disabled child, received widespread media attention after posting on the site about her despair in the face of local budget cuts.
 In response to Vincent's plight, Mumsnet launched its 'Respite Care' campaign, which called on local authorities to provide adequate short breaks for families with disabled children.